Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/01-aie_lenet_tutorial/README.md

 vcdanalyze --vcd x$(VCD_FILE_NAME).vcd --xpe
 ```

 2. If you do not already have it installed, download and install [XPE for Versal Version 2024.1](https://www.xilinx.com/products/technology/power/xpe.html).
-For full documentation of XPE, see [this page](https://docs.amd.com/r/en-US/ug1275-xilinx-power-estimator-versal).

 3. Load the `graph.xpe` into XPE to see the AI Engine power comsumption and resource utilization for  lenet design: